 Using a debit or a credit card to pay for a transaction gives you access to similar currency exchange rates, so you may use either.
 However, credit cards tend to come with additional international transaction fees.
 When it comes to withdrawing money from an ATM, use a debit card instead of a credit card.
 This is because the latter requires that you pay cash advance fees, and your withdrawal starts attracting interest from the same day.
 In some cases, you might need to pay a fee to the local ATM operator even if you use your debit card.

 Make Payments in Advance.
 If you want to steer clear of dealing with unfavorable exchange rates when paying for your accommodation or hired car, consider making these payments in advance from your home country.
+Your vacations will be half sorted if you pay for your stay in Grand Cayman Villas in advance.
 You may turn to specialist money transfer companies such as XE, TransferWise, WorldFirst, or OFX to make cross-border payments.
 By doing so, you benefit by getting highly competitive exchange rates and paying little to no fees.

 You might feel a little overwhelmed before your first overseas holiday, and that’s quite normal.
 Planning your finances is bound to hold you in good stead, and it also helps you stick to a predetermined budget.
 All you need to do is follow a few simple guidelines, and then prepare to make the most of your time and money.